zbwrm/game-of-life/README.md

  - [CHECK] Code a functional Python implentation of Conway's Game of Life
 ### Planned
  - [CHECK, almost] Create a functional small LED matrix that displays Conway's Game of Life driven by an FPGA
+   - This is almost done, just needs a solid work day of bug-chasing.
 ### Stretch
  - Implement different or user-defined cellular automaton rule sets
  - Use more colors